gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Add-AipServiceSuperUser.md

 ```

 ## DESCRIPTION
 The **Add-AipServiceSuperUser** cmdlet adds an individual account to the super user list for your organization.
-This operation makes the account an Information Protection service owner for all content that is protected by your organization.
+This operation makes the account an owner for all content that is protected by your organization.
 This means that these super users can decrypt this rights-protected content and remove rights-protection from it, even if an expiration date has been set and expired.
 Typically, this level of access is required for legal eDiscovery and by auditing teams.

-However, before a super user can do these operations, the super user feature for Azure Information Protection service must be enabled by using the [Enable-AipServiceSuperUserFeature](./Enable-AipServiceSuperUserFeature.md) cmdlet.
+However, before a super user can do these operations, the super user feature for Azure Information Protection must be enabled by using the [Enable-AipServiceSuperUserFeature](./Enable-AipServiceSuperUserFeature.md) cmdlet.
 By default, the super user feature is not enabled.

 Specify the account by email address or service principal ID.
 To specify a user who does not have an email address, specify their User Principal Name instead.
 For more information, see [Preparing users and groups for Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/prepare).